Maestroharyor/task-manager-backend/Readme.md

 - `GET /tasks/:id`: Get details of a specific task.
 - `POST /tasks`: Create a new task with associated tags.
 - `PUT /tasks/:id`: Update an existing task, including associated tags.
+- `PATCH /tasks/:id/status`: Update an existing task status to set it's completion to true and false.
 - `DELETE /tasks/:id`: Delete a task and update associated tag counts.
 - `GET /tags`: Get a list of all tags.
 - `GET /tags/:id`: Get details of a specific tag.